Lang Leve...

 Lang Leve... ("Long Live...") is a comical Flemish television program presented in Belgium on vtm by Jonas van Geel.
 In each episode, a celebrity guest takes his or her place in the "throne" and is roasted by van Geel using a series of acted vignettes about the celebrity's life.

+Next to the 18 regular episodes, there were 4 compilation episodes.